MaciejPurski/mythread/README.md

 However for simplicity, in order to emulate `pthread` API and to minimize user-side code I still do the context switching in a signal handler.
 The safest way would be to change some variable in a signal handler and call the scheduler in a user's thread, if the variable has been change.
 This would require additional code on the user side.
 A different workaround would be to block signals in a thread function when permorming asynchronous unsafe operations.

 To keep things simple, I only implemented a function `mythread_join`, which causes a main thread to wait for all other threads and starts their execution.
-There are is no way to specify for which thread to wait.
+There is no way to specify for which thread to wait.